Suifengyuan78/Sales-Analysis-in-Retail/README.md

 - PowerBI Service

-## Workshop presentation includes 25 slides
+## Workshop presentation

+Check the file "LinkedInPost for Data Analytics.pdf" which includes 25 slides